CTIF - The International Association of Fire & Rescue Services

 In 2020, the Delegates Assembly was postponed due to the Covid-19 Pandemic, and was arranged virtually on October 20th.

-Businesses / Corporations can also join CTIF, and their membership is set to a flat €800 fee, regardless of the size of company.
+Businesses / Corporations can also join CTIF, and their membership is set to a flat €800 fee per year, regardless of the size of company.
 This type of membership is called Associate Membership, and gives the right to apply to join the various Commissions and Working Groups of CTIF.

 An Associate member can also decide on entering the voluntary Sponsorship program with additional involvement and benefits.